 Credit risk is the risk of financial loss to the Company if a Counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's assets.
-The Company's principal financial assets are cash and cash equivalents and receivables, which represents the Company's maximum exposure to credit risk.
+The Company's principal financial assets are cash and cash equivalents and derivative financial instruments, which represents the Company's maximum exposure to credit risk.